Category Archives: Cognitive Distortions

 By reframing, we identify our self-esteem issues and revise our perspective on how we experience and respond to them.
 Positive reframing turns a negative perspective into a positive or neutral one.
 There are always multiple perspectives to any situation.
 While we may not control everything that happens, we always control how we react and respond.
 If we have a choice to be positive and happy, then it is illogical not to take advantage of the opportunity.

-So, although there may be justification for negative thinking, it is in our interest to reframe our thinking to accelerate and consolidate the positive restructuring of our neural network.
+Although there may be justification for negative thinking, it is in our interest to reframe our perspective to accelerate and consolidate the positive restructuring of our neural network.
 Our negative thoughts are unhealthy and nonproductive.
 Experts agree that positive reframing is critical for emotional well-being.

 Rational Response